invisiblethreat/peeper/README.md

 How you use it
 --------------
-* Put peeper.py and capture in the bin/ directory in your PhantomJS install
+* Put peeper.py and capture.js in the bin/ directory in your PhantomJS install, or make sure PhantomJS is in your path, your choice.
+(You'll need to edit the subprocess command if you use the latter option.)
 * Feed it a Nessus report file: ./peeper.py testing_report.nessus
 * Visit the resulting directory 'testing_report', and look at the index.html for thumbnails, and click for full size images